GoogleCloudPlatform/stackdriver-errors-js/README.md

 ## FAQ

-**Q: Should I use this code in my production application?** A: This is an experimental library.
-We do not recommend using it on production yet.
+**Q: Should I use this code in my production application?** A: This is an experimental library provided without any guarantee or official support.
+We do not recommend using it on production without performing a review of its code.

 **Q: Are private source maps supported?** A: No